mithunmohan912/Omni-Platform/client-infrastructure/src/ocInfra/README.md

 The renderer metamdel is made out of sections.
 Those sections are objects with different properties such as the title, the colspan, or the properties among others:

-• **title**: Text to display as the title of the section.
+* __title__: Text to display as the title of the section.
 A key contained in a i18n file can be used also.
-• **underline**: Boolean representing whether or not the title should be underlined.
+* __underline__: Boolean representing whether or not the title should be underlined.
-• **row**: Number (1-based) of the row where the section will have to be placed.
+* __row__: Number (1-based) of the row where the section will have to be placed.
 This allows the sections to not be correlatives, since you can define a section anywhere and then it will be inserted in the right row.
-• **colspan**: Number that represents the number of columns that the section will use.
+* __colspan__: Number that represents the number of columns that the section will use.
 It uses bootstrap underneath, so the maximum colspan is 12.
 The minimum colspan is not 1, as it could be expected, but 3 because we do not want to allow more than 4 sections per row (more sections wouldn’t be user friendly since the content would be so small).
-• **properties**: Array containing json objects that define the content displayed within the section.
+* __properties__: Array containing json objects that define the content displayed within the section.
 The object attributes vary from one to another depending on the directive that is going to interpret them (table, input, etc.)
-• **resourceUrl**: This is intended to be used in the first screen.
+* __resourceUrl__: This is intended to be used in the first screen.
 It represents the first API call when launching the application.
 The renderer could include other renderer component.
 This is handled using a section type reference in the metamodel:
-• **$ref and type**: This twon properties allows to link antoher metamodel file that will be handled by another render instance.
+* __$ref and type__: This twon properties allows to link antoher metamodel file that will be handled by another render instance.

 Example: